Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the ambiguity function relation

+under the assumptions laid out in theorem \ref{thm:fullstab_I}.
+We prefer the result above as it is more compact.
+Note that neither of these results is stronger or weaker than the other. \end{remark}

+We note that one can obtain dual results to the above by considering $\mathcal{F}[x]$ instead of $x$.
+A straight-forward calculation (see proof of proposition \ref{prop:bandlimited_amb}) yields

-which effectively states that the DFT $\CF : \bbC^L \to \bbC^L$ is a unitary operator.
-In this light, it is not surprising that we can derive stability results for recovering $\CF[x]$ from the measurements $M_\phi[x]$ resembling the theorems derived above by instrumentalising Parseval's identity.
-We will refer to these results as \emph{dual results} to the theorems proven before.
+In this light, it is not surprising that we can derive stability results for recovering $\mathcal{F}[x]$ from the measurements $M_\phi[x]$ resembling the theorems derived above.
+Note that in this way, one can also show the following dual of the ambguity function relation: